Utopian socialism: Development

-Social unrest between the employee and employer in a society results from the growth of productive forces such as technology and natural resources are the main causes of social and economic development.
-These productive forces require a mode of production, or an economic system, that’s based around private property rights and institutions that determine the wage for labor.
+Social unrest between the employee and employer in a society, resulting from the growth of productive forces such as technology and natural resources, is the main causes of social and economic development.
+These productive forces require a mode of production, or an economic system, that's based around private property rights and institutions that determine the wage for labor.
 Additionally, the capitalist rulers control the modes of production.
-This ideological economic structure allows the bourgeoises to undermine the worker’s sensibility of their place in society, being that the bourgeoises rule the society in their own interests.
+This ideological economic structure allows the bourgeoises to undermine the worker's sensibility of their place in society, being that the bourgeoises rule the society in their own interests.
 These rulers of society exploit the relationship between labor and capital, allowing for them to maximize their profit.
 To Marx and Engels, the profiteering through the exploitation of workers is the core issue of capitalism, explaining their beliefs for the oppression of the working class.
 Capitalism will reach a certain stage, one of which it cannot progress society forward, resulting in the seeding of socialism.
 As a socialist, Marx theorized the internal failures of capitalism.
 He described how the tensions between the productive forces and the modes of production would lead to the downfall of capitalism through a social revolution.
 Leading the revolution would be the proletariat, being that the preeminence of the bourgeoise would end.
-Marx’s vision of his society established that there would be no classes, freedom of mankind, and the opportunity of self-interested labor to rid any alienation.
-In Marx’s view, the socialist society would better the lives of the working class by introducing equality for all.
+Marx's vision of his society established that there would be no classes, freedom of mankind, and the opportunity of self-interested labor to rid any alienation.

 Since the mid-19th century, Engels overtook utopian socialism in terms of intellectual development and number of adherents.
 At one time almost half the population of the world lived under regimes that claimed to be Marxist.
 Currents such as Owenism and Fourierism attracted the interest of numerous later authors but failed to compete with the now dominant Marxist and Anarchist schools on a political level.
 It has been noted that they exerted a significant influence on the emergence of new religious movements such as spiritualism and occultism.

 Utopian socialists were seen as wanting to expand the principles of the French revolution in order to create a more rational society.
 Despite being labeled as utopian by later socialists, their aims were not always utopian and their values often included rigid support for the scientific method and the creation of a society based upon scientific understanding.